inkVerb/VIP/501-shell/Lesson-09.md

 ## HTML `<form>` IDs
 - Use an `id=` named after the SQL ID for whatever it is editing, if possible
   - Use this in the `<form>` and in every `<input>`, etc
-- Side-by-Side forms allow more things to work; it's based on `id=`
+- Side-by-Side forms allow more things to work; this is based on `id=`
   - Place each `<input>` outside the `<form>` tags
   - This avoids "forms inside forms", which HTML does not allow
   - Match `<form id=` with `<input form=`